 Hey guys (and gals), guess what?
-Last week, the Florida Gators have added their 35 National Championship, seven more than the Miami Hurricanes (9) and Florida State Seminoles (19) have combined.
+Last week, the Florida Gators have added to their 35 National Championship, seven more than the Miami Hurricanes (9) and Florida State Seminoles (19) have combined.

 On a more serious note, how incredible are Tim Walton’s softball teams?
 Two straight National Championships, the number one recruiting class for next season, and a team full of power, speed, pitching, and fielding that is destined to be the odds on favorite to three-peat next season.
 Incredible.
 After Billy Donovan left Florida to coach the Oklahoma City Thunder and Rhonda Faehn left to work for USA Gymnastics, I said that Tim Walton was the best coach at Florida and I truly mean that.